mauhcs/hybrid-recommender/README.md

+A recommendation system by Mau Hernandes, Ph.D. - September 2020

 # The Problem:

-## Item Recommendation

-A recommendation system by Mau Hernandes, Ph.D. - September 2020

-This repo contains the material for an Item Recommendation System for users.
+Item Recommendation System for users of a (web) app.

 # The setup
 Given the artificial files `item_history.tsv`, `user_master.tsv` and `target_users.tsv` (see 'how to download' section), to build a recommendation system that maximizes the accuracy of the recommendation but with certain level of variaty (entropy) on the selection.